High-order numerical integration on self-affine sets: Problem setting

 \begin{remark} As the cubature formula depends of on both \( \calX \) and \( \vec{w} \), a better notation would be \( \Quad_{\calX, \vec{w}} \).
 However, we have abandoned this option in order to avoid heavy notation, the role of \( \calX \) and \( \vec{w} \) being implicit. \end{remark}

 Let us remark that common cubature formulae (\emph{e.g.}~designed for \( \Gamma \) being an interval and \( \mu \) being the Lebesgue's measure) rely on a set of points \( \calX \subset \Gamma \).
-For self-affine sets, the condition $\calX\subset \Gamma$ can be difficult to ensure, and therefore, we do not provide any constraints on the location of the points \( \calX \), but the ones described below.
+For self-affine sets, the condition \( \calX\subset \Gamma \) is difficult to ensure, and therefore, we do not provide any constraints on the location of the points \( \calX \), but the ones described below.
+This is different from the Gauss quadrature based on the work~\cite{mantica96}, where the location of the points \( \cal X\) depends on the measure \( \mu \).

 For constructing \( \Quad \), we shall follow the classic paradigm for constructing a cubature formula (interpolatory cubature), where one requires that ``\( \simeq \)'' becomes ``\( = \)'' in \cref{eq:def-cubature}, when \( f \) belongs to a finite dimensional space \( \calP \subset \spPolyP \) of polynomials.
 The idea behind being that any continuous function can be approximated uniformly by a sequence of polynomials.
 In the rest of the article, we assume that \( \spPolyP[0] \subset \calP \).

 \begin{remark}[Choice of the space \( \calP \)] The usual practical choice for the space is \( \calP = \spPolyP[k] \) or \( \calP = \spPolyQ{k} \), both choices being particularly well-suited for the error analysis.
 Recall that the space \( \spPolyQ{k} \) is defined as \( \Span\setst{x^{\vec{\alpha}}}{\abs{\vec{\alpha}}_\infty \leq k} \) with \( \abs{\vec{\alpha}}_\infty = \max_{1 \leq i \leq n} \alpha_i \).
 However, all theoretical arguments extend to a general space \( \calP \). \end{remark}